gregblt/NoSQLax/README.md

 module.exports = User;
 ```
+### 2. Define the Repository
-2. Define the repository by extending CouchRepository.
-CouchRepository requires a nano connection, AJV options and the entity linked to this repository.
-By default CouchRepository provides basic CRUD operations based on document IDs and Mongo query selectors.
+Define the repository by extending `CouchRepository`. `CouchRepository` requires a nano connection, AJV options and the entity linked to this repository.
+By default `CouchRepository` provides basic CRUD operations based on document IDs and Mongo query selectors.
 But you can extend it to add your own methods to get data from CouchDB.
 For instance by querying views.
-You can access the nano connection and its methods using this.dbConnection.
+You can access the nano connection and its methods using the `dbConnection` attribute of the CouchRepository.
 ```
 const { CouchRepository } = require('nosqlax');  // Your library
 const User = require('../entities/User');  // Import the User entity